 Tax Return Amendment, Change

-Attention: new for 2023 returns!
-You can now e-file your current year tax amendment on eFile.com!
+Attention: You can e-file your 2023 year tax amendment on eFile.com if you filed your IRS accepted federal return on eFile.com!
 Follow these instructions on how to prepare and e-file an IRS tax amendment.

-• An IRS tax amendment for the current tax year can be prepared and e-filed to the IRS on eFile.com ONLY if you filed your original IRS return via eFile.com and it was accepted.
+- An IRS tax amendment for the 2023 tax year can be prepared and e-filed to the IRS on eFile.com ONLY if you filed your original IRS return via eFile.com and it was accepted.
 For previous tax years, follow these instructions on how to amend a tax return 1040-X.

 If you did not use eFile.com for your IRS accepted return, you can complete the Form 1040-X (for tax years 2019 and later) and Form 1040-X (for tax years 2018 and before).
 Then print, sign, and mail in the form to the IRS.
 You can also fully prepare the amendment, then print and mail it in - you will need to re-do your entire return; thus, we recommend filing your taxes on eFile.com each year so if an amendment is needed, you do not need to re-enter all your details.